- Gallery Text

 John Wilmerding, Signs of the Artist: Signatures and Self-expression in American Paintings, Yale University Press (New Haven, CT, 2003), p.123, fig.98

 Katharine A. Lochnan, Turner Whistler Monet: Impressionist Visions, exh. cat., Art Gallery of Ontario (Toronto, Ontario, 2004), p.
 142, repr. in b/w as fig. 51

-Charles Brock, Charles Sheeler: Across Media, exh. cat., National Gallery of Art/University of California Press (Berkeley-Los Angeles-London, 2006), p.
+Charles Brock, Charles Sheeler: Across Media, exh. cat., National Gallery of Art and University of California Press (Berkeley, Los Angeles and London, 2006), p.
 15, fig. 7

 Christine Dixon, Ron Radford, and Lucina Ward, Turner to Monet: The Triumph of Landscape Painting, exh. cat., National Gallery of Australia, Canberra (Canberra, Australia, 2008), p.
 35; repr. in color as Fig 18.